Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Experimental setup

 \section{Experimental setup}

-We compare our schedule to four non-adaptive learning rate schedules (constant, cosine-OneCycle, cosine-decay, exponential-decay), hypergradient descent \citep{baydin2017online}, the RL-based method from \cite{xu2019learning}, and the schedule-free optimization from \citet{defazio2024road}.
+We compare our schedule to four non-adaptive learning rate schedules (constant, cosine-OneCycle, cosine-decay, step-decay), hypergradient descent \citep{baydin2017online}, the RL-based method from \cite{xu2019learning, xiong2022learning}, and the schedule-free optimization from \citet{defazio2024road}.
 We train a convolutional neural network (CNN), and ResNet18 \citep{he2016deep} on the classification tasks of the Fashion-MNIST and CIFAR-100 datasets.
 We also train a larger ResNet34 \citep{he2016deep} on the ILSVRC 2012 Imagenet dataset \citep{russakovsky2015imagenet}, as well as a small (28M parameters) transformer model \citep{radford2018gpt} tested on next-token prediction in a corpus of short stories \citep{eldan2023tinystories}.
 We perform a hyperparameter sweep over a range of parameters for all LR schedulers, which is detailed in \autoref{sec:appendix-hypers}.
 For the Fashion-MNIST and CIFAR100 dataset-models we use the AdamW optimizer \citep{loshchilov2017decoupled}, for the ImageNet dataset we use stochastic gradient descent, and for the transformer model we use Adam \citep{kingma2014adam}.
 Once the best hyperparameters are found, we repeat training for multiple random initializations; all reported results are averaged over these initializations.

-We train a latent ODE model to reconstruct the training loss, learning rate, and validation performance metric from a hyperparameter search comprising the four non-adaptive learning rate schedules.
+We train a LODE model to reconstruct the training loss, learning rate, and validation performance metric from a hyperparameter search comprising the four non-adaptive learning rate schedules.
 We omit schedules from hypergradient descent, RL-controller, and schedule-free methods in the training data to stay within the scope of conventional hyperparameter searches.
 The specific architecture and training details of the latent ODE model are described further in \autoref{sec:lode-details}.
+We note that a separate LODE model is trained for each unique model/dataset pair.